Rajpratik71/Mininet-wiki/FAQ.md

 <a id=vm-gui-mininethost></a>
 ### Can I run a GUI/X11 application within a Mininet host?

-Yes, you can do so from a host `xterm` with the current version of Mininet.
+Yes, you can do so from a host `xterm` or `gterm` with the current version of Mininet.

 **What about Mininet 2.0.0?**